OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:18

-Then the angel of the Lord commanded Gad to say to David
+Then the angel of the Lord instructed Gad to tell David

-> that David should go up and build an altar to the Lord on the threshing floor of Ornan the Jebusite.
+> that he should go up and build an altar to the Lord on the threshing floor of Ornan the Jebusite.

 ---

 ## 1 Chronicles 21:19

-So David went up at the word of Gad,
+So David went up at Gad's instruction,

 > which he spoke in the name of the Lord.